 We now introduce our instance-adaptive compression codec for full video sequences, or InstA for short.
 The key idea is to optimize the parameters of a rate-distortion VAE \emph{for each video sequence to be transmitted}, and to send the relevant network parameters in a rate-efficient way to the decoder.
 This approach can be beneficial whenever a standard rate-distortion autoencoder would not generalize well, for instance because of limited training data or domain shift.
 In addition, instance adaptation allows us to use smaller models while maintaining most of the compression performance.
 While encoding the network parameters to the bitstream increases the length of the code, we describe a compression scheme in which this cost is negligible, especially when amortized over many frames of a video sequence.

-Our approach is agnostic about the base model and we demonstrate it on two different architectures: a scale-space flow model in the low-latency setting and the B-EPIC model in the B-frame setting.
-In the following, we first describe the base models, before describing how InstA compresses and decompresses video sequences.
+Our approach is agnostic about the base model, and we demonstrate it on two different architectures: a scale-space flow model in the P-frame setting, and the B-EPIC model in the B-frame setting.
+We first describe the base models, before describing how InstA compresses and decompresses video sequences.